wildmaster84/GitWeb-Sites/README.md

 # GitWeb-Sites
 This is the repository containing the community of user created sites (referred from here on out as indexes) for the GitWeb client available with MrCrayfish's Device Mod.

+## NOTE
+This fork is for socally driven Roleplay series that heavly depends on electronics.
+Ofcorse we currently have some placeholders at the moment.

 ## Rules of Index creation
 1. You are limited to the use of domain suffixes presented in the suffix section of this file.